-Molten Salt Research Reactor: The Nuclear Energy eXperimental Testing Research Alliance (NEXTRA), led by Abilene Christian University, is a research alliance between four universities.
-The other universities are Texas A&M University, the Georgia Institute of Technology, and the University of Texas at Austin.
+Molten Salt Research Reactor: The Nuclear Energy eXperimental Testing Research Alliance (NEXTRA), led by Abilene Christian University, is a research alliance between four universities: Abilene Christan University, Texas A&M University, the Georgia Institute of Technology, and the University of Texas at Austin.
 Launched in Spring 2019, the consortium's goal is to design, license and commission the first university-based liquid fueled molten salt research reactor, which ACU will host and own.
 In August 2022, Abilene Christian University submitted a construction permit application for a molten salt research reactor.
 As a research reactor, the facility will not produce power and will be able to operate up to 1MWth.
 The reactor will use High Assay Low Enriched Uranium (HALEU) dissolved in Flibe salt.
-Per the NRC website, the NRC will make a final safety determination on the construction permit by Q2 2024.
-After receiving a determination, an Operating License is required before operation of the reactor
+The NRC made a final safety determination on the construction permit in September 2024.
+After receiving a determination, an Operating License is required before operation of the reactor.